dh-netsec-lab/dh-netsec-lab.github.io/network-security/palo-alto-globalprotect-lab/README.md

 This lab is built and verified in a **VMware environment**.
 Future versions will include an **EVE-NG variant** for consistency across the full GitHub portfolio.

-### 🔒 Palo Alto GlobalProtect VPN Lab
 [View the GlobalProtect VPN Lab →](./palo-alto-globalprotect-lab/palo-alto-globalprotect-lab.md)

-This lab demonstrates configuring Palo Alto **GlobalProtect VPN** in VMware, integrating with a **Windows CA**, and allowing secure remote access using certificate-based authentication.